No sooner than:

 Squadron 42 Release Date Estimate Details

-The current Squadron 42 Roadmap shows a potential Closed Beta Testing period in Q2 2020.
-Historically, this means CIG release to the Beta at the end of Q2 2020 (end of June to July).
+The current Squadron 42 Roadmap shows a potential Closed Beta Testing period in Q2 2020 (Already has been pushed back to Q3 2020).

-Looking at the S42 feature set, it can be seen that a lot of work is already being carried out on many of the features all the way through Q2 2020.
+Looking at the S42 feature set, it can be seen that a lot of work is already being carried out on many of the features all the way through Q3 2020.

 Since the estimate provided by SC Focus needs to take into account potential delays that are not included in the Roadmap - such as the addition of features required that perhaps are not originally envisioned - a buffer time needs to be added to the estimate time frame.
 Additionally, since it is unknown how long Beta will last a sufficient cushion needs to be granted for the Beta phase and polish beyond that as well.